WATER WATER EVERYWHERE...

 July 1990 edition of On Target.

-It's been more than 17 years ago that Newark AFB learned of its pending closure and more than 45 years since the base's newspaper, On Target, was first published and 48 years since the establishment of guidance and metrology operations in Heath.
+It's been more than 10 years ago that Newark AFB learned of its pending closure and more than 40 years since the base's newspaper, On Target, was first published.
 From a complete collection of On Target newspapers,

 the Port Authority's Bill Wright created a month-by-month look at The Base through the years.